medusajs/medusa/packages/admin/README.md

 ## Building the admin dashboard

-The admin will be built automatically the first time you start your server.
+The admin will be built automatically the first time you start your server if you have enabled `autoRebuild`.
 Any subsequent changes to the plugin options will result in a rebuild of the admin dashboard.

-You may need to manually trigger a rebuild sometimes, for example after you have upgraded to a newer version of `@medusajs/admin`.
+You may need to manually trigger a rebuild sometimes, for example after you have upgraded to a newer version of `@medusajs/admin`, or if you have disabled `autoRebuild`.
 You can do so by adding the following script to your `package.json`:

 ```json
 {